 Your MIT education is an investment that will pay dividends for a lifetime.

-To put that into perspective, at current interest rates, the average MIT student debt would require payments of $205 a month for 10 years, which tends to be a manageable amount based on typical starting salaries for graduating students.
+At current interest rates, the average MIT student’s monthly loan repayment would be a manageable amount based on typical starting salaries for graduating students.